plai-group/manifesto/README.md

 10. Poor writing.
 11. Not contributing positively to the group dynamic.
 12. Not volunteering and leading group activities.
-13. Not having enough time to edit papers.
+13. Not leaving me enough time to edit papers.
 14. Playing copy-editor rather than content-editor.
 15. Not removing meetings from calendars that won't happen.
 16. Wasting my time.
+17. Not helping when asked.
+18. Being asked about holiday.
+19. You not putting your holiday in the calendar.

+### Absolute No-No's

-You may not submit work with my name on it without proper notification.
+1. Submitting work with my name on it without proper notification.
+2. Lying.
+3. Unethical professional behavior (stealing ideas, irreproducible research, etc.).
+4. Anything that violates the positive space notification below.

 ## University and Departmental Processes

-It is your responsibility to understand, track, and meet departmental guidelines and shepherd yourself through the beaurocratic procedures.
+It is your responsibility to understand, track, and meet departmental guidelines and shepherd yourself through the necessary beaurocratic procedures.
 I am here to help you with your research and personal development.
 I am and will remain and best forgetful and more realistically ignorant of most departmental and university processes.
 I refer you to the [CS department PhD handbook](https://www.cs.ubc.ca/students/grad/policies/grad-handbook/phd-program).
 Let this be your friend and guide.

-## Ethics

 ## Positive Space

+[Positive space](http://positivespace.ubc.ca/) is UBC's phrase for no spaces that don't allow bullying, racism, sexism, classicism, etc.  The PLAI group is one such space.
+We do, however, have a sense of anything-goes sense of humor.

 ## Culture

 ## FAQ

 1. Can I go to ICML/ICLR/AISTATS/UAI?
     a.
 Do you have a paper accepted there?
 Yes.
     b.
 Do you _not_ have a paper accepted there?
 No.
 2. Should I write a workshop paper and submit it to ICML/ICLR/AISTATS/UAI?
     a.
 Do you have a paper accepted there?
 Yes.
     b.
 Do you _not_ have a paper accepted there?
 Maybe.
 This depends on my mood and the laboratory funding level.
 Tread cautiously.
 3. Can I do an internship?
     a.
-Yes.  +One+.
-Make it a good one.
+Yes.  _One._  Make it a good one.
 And do it early, when you are less useful to me and the laboratory, rather than late in your PhD.
 4. What is your vacation policy.
     UBC allows [https://www.grad.ubc.ca/current-students/managing-your-program/graduate-student-vacation-policy](15 days).
 Your PhD is a _job_; treat it like one.
 I will not allow holiday before conferences and other major deadlines.
 I strongly encourage holiday after deadlines and after attending major conferences.
+5. Can I fail out of the PhD program?
+  Yes.
+I do not believe everyone is cut out to get a PhD, nor do I believe that everyone should get a PhD who attempts to do so.